 Irena Klepfisz (literature, culture) – Born in the Warsaw ghetto, Irena Klepfisz is a poet, Yiddish translator, and teacher of English literature, Yiddish language and literature, and Women’s Studies.
 She is the author of the poetry collection A Few Words in the Mother Tongue and Dreams of an Insomniac: Jewish Feminist Essays, Speeches, and Diatribes.
 Klepfisz is additionally a co-editor of The Tribe of Dina: A Jewish Women’s Anthology and Jewish Women’s Call for Peace: A Handbook for Jewish Women on the Israeli/Palestinian Conflict, and served for many years as Yiddish editor for Bridges magazine.
 She has been a long-time activist whose work has addressed homophobia in the Jewish community, women and peace in the Middle East, and secular Jewish identity.
 She taught for 10 years at Bedford Correctional Facility for Women and has been teaching Jewish Women’s Studies for 20 years at Barnard College.
 Klepfisz is being honored this year with the 2016 Adrienne Cooper Dreaming in Yiddish Award.

-Jenny Levison (theater)** is a playwright, screenwriter, theater artist, dancer, musician, and social justice activist whose work focuses primarily in the areas of immigrant rights and racial equality, economic justice, disability rights, LGBTQ equality, counter-white nationalism, and progressive Jewish activism.
-Recently serving as a Laba Fellow at the 14th Street Y, Levison previously created Shtil, Mayn Corazon—A Yiddish Tango Cabaret, a dance, music, theater work, Don’t Kiss Me, I’m in Training, a play with artwork about transgendered surrealist Jewish artist Claude Cahun, and Ezekiel’s World, a multi-media stage adaptation of Michael Kovner’s graphic novel of the same name.
-Levison works as Vice President of Marketing and Development for the New York-based Center for Social Inclusion, and was previously director of programming for the JCC in Manhattan.
+Jenny Levison** (theater, creative activism) is a playwright, screenwriter, theater artist, dancer, musician, and social justice activist whose work focuses primarily in the areas of immigrant rights and racial equality, economic justice, disability rights, LGBTQ equality, counter-white nationalism, and progressive Jewish activism.
+Recently serving as a Laba Fellow at the 14th Street Y, Levison previously created Shtil, Mayn Corazon—A Yiddish Tango Cabaret, a dance, music, theater work; Don’t Kiss Me, I’m in Training, a play with artwork about transgendered surrealist Jewish artist Claude Cahun, and Ezekiel’s World, a multi-media stage adaptation of Michael Kovner’s graphic novel of the same name.
+Levison works as Senior Vice President of Marketing and Development for the New York-based Race Forward/Center for Social Inclusion, and was previously Director of Programming for the JCC in Manhattan.

 Frank London** (trumpet) – Founding member of the Grammy-winning Klezmatics and the Klezmer Brass All-Stars, London is involved with a myriad of major international projects.
 He has been serving as the Artistic Director of Quebec’s KlezKanada festival, and recently was the music director of a production of The Merchant of Venice presented in the Venetian Ghetto as part of the Ghetto’s 500th anniversary commemoration.
 London’s work with the Glass House Project was recognized in 2016 by the Republic of Hungary, which bestowed him with a state honor, the Knight of Cross, entitling London to style himself as “Sir Frank.”

-Sasha Lurje (vocals)* – a native of Riga now living in Berlin, Lurje performs internationally with the Forshpil duo (with accordionist Ilya Shneyveys).
-She was commissioned by the Maxim Gorki Theater Studio in Berlin to develop an “interlingual” love song duo program STRANGELOVESONGS with Daniel Kahn, and has recently been appearing as a founding member of Semer Label Reloaded led by Alan Bern, which reinterprets Jewish music recorded in Berlin in the 30s.
+Sasha Lurje (vocals) – A native of Riga now living in Berlin, Lurje performs internationally with the Forshpil duo (with accordionist Ilya Shneyveys) as well as with Goyfriend, a new collaboration with clarinetist Zisl Slepovitch and Litvakus.
+Lurje was commissioned by the Maxim Gorki Theater Studio in Berlin to develop an “interlingual” love song duo program STRANGELOVESONGS with Daniel Kahn, and has recently been appearing as a founding member of Semer Label Reloaded led by Alan Bern, which reinterprets Jewish music recorded in Berlin in the 30s.

 Rabbi Jessica Kate Meyer** (religion/spirituality, vocals) is the assistant rabbi and co-music director for Romemu, an innovative congregation on the Upper West Side.
 She came to the rabbinate after a successful career as an actress, most notably featured in Roman Polanski’s Oscar-winning film The Pianist.
 Meyer was ordained by Hebrew College Rabbinical School, and strives to build community through prayerful music, and music through prayerful community.
 During her rabbinic training she developed inter-generational education programs and prayer services for Temple Beth Zion in Brookline, MA, interned with a Masorti community in Tel Aviv, and spent a year in Jerusalem directing leadership programs for the non-profit organization Encounter.
 As a musician, Jessica served as ‘Jewish music specialist’ and led ‘nigun labs’ in Boston area synagogues, and performed as vocalist/storyteller/fiddler in a klezmer band with Hankus Netsky.